justsmart/justsmart.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a Post-Doctoral Fellow at the CSE of the Hong Kong University of Science and Technology with [Hao Chen (陈浩)](https://scholar.google.com/citations?user=Z_t5DjwAAAAJ).
+I was a Post-Doctoral Fellow at the CSE of the Hong Kong University of Science and Technology.
 I got my PhD in the School of Computer Science and Technology at Harbin Institute of Technology, Shenzhen, advised by [Yong Xu (徐勇)](http://faculty.hitsz.edu.cn/xuyong) and [Jie Wen (文杰)](https://sites.google.com/view/jerry-wen-hit/home?authuser=0).
 I graduated from Jilin University with a bachelor’s degree in computer science and from Huazhong University of Science and Technology with a master's degree in computer science.
 My research interests include machine learning and computer vision, especially multi-view/multimodal representation learning.

 <!--My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).-->